Sringeri Sharada Peetham: Historical accounts

 While tradition attributes the establishment of the Sringeri Sharada Peetham to Adi Shankara, the early history of the Sringeri Peetham from Shankara (8th century CE) to about the 14th century is unknown.
 This may be because the sources are contradictory about the dates and events, in part because of the loss of records, and also because the pontiffs of the monastery adopted the same name which has created confusion in understanding the surviving records.

 The early inscriptions that mention Sringeri, in the regional Kannada language, are donative or commemorative.
-Though useful in establishing the significance of the matha, they lack details to help establish the early history.
-According to Hermann Kulke, the early history of Sringeri is unknown and the earliest epigraphical evidence in the region is from the 12th century and belongs to the Jain tradition.
+Though useful in establishing the significance of the matha, they lack details to help establish the early history.According to Hermann Kulke, the early history of Sringeri is unknown but the earliest historical evidence which dates from the 12th century shows that it was a centre of Jainism.According to Paul Dundas, although Sringeri is traditionally famed as the location where Sankara established his first Hindu monastery in the ninth century, it was originally a Jain centre that was taken over by Hindus in the fourteenth century and fitted out with a spurious history.
 According to Paul Hacker, no mention of the mathas can be found before the 14th century CE.
 Until the 15th century, the timespan of the directors of Sringeri Math are unrealistically long, spanning 60+ or even 105 years.
 After 1386, these timespans become much shorter.
-According to Hacker, these mathas were probably established in the 14th century, to propagate Shankara's view of Advaita.
+According to Hacker, these mathas were probably established in the 14th century, to propagate Shankara's view of Advaita., However most of the other scholars like Goodding concur with Hacker on the prominence of Sringeri matha in the Vijayanagara Empire, but argue that Sringeri matha already existed, but rapidly gained prominence in the second half of the 14th century.